lauritssn/ubuntu-automation/traefik/README.md

 - Test/Production use Podman Quadlets for better systemd integration and security
 - Socket activation is only used in test/production for client IP preservation
 - All environments support the same Traefik dynamic configuration files
+- Environment-specific configurations are stored in `dynamic/` subdirectories